YDIN/branding/docs/experience.md

 For any longer than 3 months empty gap, add "a work experience" explaining it.

 If you were unemployed and looking for a new job, add that as an experience and explain in the description of how things went, in both good and bad.
-In long work history, most of us are at some point unemployed and being open and honest about it only strengthens your brand.
+During a long work history, most of us are at some point unemployed and being open and honest about it only strengthens your brand.

 If you took a half year off or even longer, again add that as an experience and describe what you did.
 When your potential clients will read about you taking a year off from "the rat race" to for example spend quality time with your family, travel the world, and renovate the house, instead of wondering what is that empty gap in the CV ("prison, maybe..?") they will look at you and think *"wow, that guy has balls... wish I had too!"*